ginkgo/trackball/README.md

   * in case you use a RaspberryPi Pico board.
 * Various cabling and solder supplies
   * I recommend getting pairs of JST male/female cables so breakout boards can be attached after soldering.
+* Some adhesive rubber feet or strips so the trackball doesn't slip.

 ## Wiring